microcks/microcks.io/content/documentation/using/advanced/organizing.md

 ## Introduction

-From `0.9.0` release, we introduce the ability to manage `labels` upon APIs & Services present into your Microcks repository.
+You can manage `labels` upon APIs & Services present into your Microcks repository.

-Generally speaking, labels are key/value pairs that are attached to objects, such as APIs & Services.
+Generally speaking, labels are key/value pairs that are attached to objects, such as **APIs & Services** or **Importer Jobs**.
 Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to your business or organization, but do not directly imply semantics to the core system.
 Labels can be used to organize and to select subsets of APIs & Services.
 Labels can be attached at creation time and subsequently added and modified at any time.
 Each APIs & Services can have a set of key/value labels defined and each key must be unique for a given object.

 Labels are a very flexible way to map your own organizational structures onto APIs & Services with loose coupling.
 Some example labels that may suit your classification needs:

 * `domain` may represent the business or application domain this API belongs to.
 Example values: `customer`, `finance`, `sales`, `shipping`...
 * `status` may represent the status of the API in the lifecycle.
 Example values: `wip`, `preview`, `GA`, `deprecated`, `retired`...